Q. How do the Backwashing Carbon Filters remove chlorine and sediment from water?

 Q. Will the Backwashing Carbon Filter remove iron, and can I use it on my well water system?

 A. Generally, no. In some cases, we do use Backwashing Carbon Filters if the well water is chlorinated, and sufficient contact time has occurred to oxidize the iron or manganese.
-Even then, it is usually better to use a greensand or a Birm iron filter to remove the iron, then a backwashing carbon filter to reduce the chlorine in the household water.
+Even then, with chlorinated well water it is usually better to use a Pro-OX iron filter to remove the iron, then a backwashing carbon filter to reduce the chlorine in the household water.

 Need more information?
 E-mail us: [email protected]